hugofnm/Windows11/README.md

 # Windows 11

-## Windows 11 the new Operating Sytem of Microsoft Corporation
+## Windows 11 the new Operating System of Microsoft Corporation

 <a href="https://metrixmedia.fr/windows/11/windows11.iso">4,53 GB (4 874 553 344 bytes)</a>